NickReisenauer/Docusaurus/website/docs/jstcg-ms.md

 ### Using "if" Statements

-The `if` and `else` statements are very useful for determining what types of code we should run.
+The `if` and `else` statements are very useful for determining if we should run a piece of code.
 Inside of the if statement, we pass something into the parenthesis as our true or false statement and if that argument is true the code inside the parenthesis will run.

 ```js
 let name = "Nick";